Nazi archaeology: Ahnenerbe

 Although the organisation claimed to have a research goal, Himmler had no official training in archaeology and was known for his interest in mysticism and the occult.
 Himmler defined the organisation as working towards a prehistory that would prove the pre-eminence of the Germans and their Germanic predecessors since the beginning of civilization.
 He is quoted as saying, "A nation lives happily in the present and the future so long as it is aware of its past and the greatness of its ancestors."

 The Ahnenerbe had difficulty finding scientists to work on the projects and was run largely by scholars from branches of the humanities, which made their research both unskilled and less professional.
 The group went on to be responsible for pseudoarchaeology, illustrated by open-air displays honoring Germanic heritage such as the Externsteine, a sandstone formation that was thought to have been a key Germanic cult site.
 Another example is the Sachsenhain, where 4500 Saxons were executed as a punishment for Widukind's uprising.
 This site was used as an idealised shrine that was considered sacred to the Germanic people and highlighting their readiness for self-sacrifice.

-Although there were other sites researched by Ahnernerbe, many of them were censored from the public since they did not have the correct Germanic interpretations.
+Although there were other sites researched by Ahnenerbe, many of them were censored from the public since they did not have the correct Germanic interpretations.
 The sites chosen for excavations were limited to those of Germanic superiority such as Erdenburg, where the Ahnenerbe claimed to have clear evidence of the victorious campaign of the Germani against the Romans.

 Some of the Ahnenerbe's most extravagant activities include: